-Once you’ve found out about where your customers find out about your business, that’s going to allow you to calibrate your budget accordingly.
-When it comes to efficient marketing, it’s essential to cut out channels that don’t work for you or simply aren’t cost-effective.
+Once you’ve discovered where your customers find out about your business that will allow you to calibrate your budget accordingly.
+When it comes to efficient marketing, you need to cut out channels that don’t work for you or simply aren’t cost-effective.

-Gathering detailed information about where your customers come from will provide you with valuable insight into which channels you should invest more into and which ones you need to let go of.
+Gathering detailed information about where your customers come from will show you which channels you should invest more into and which ones you need to let go of.
 In effect, this will provide you with a much higher ROMI (return on marketing investment) and a much leaner marketing mix.

 Keep up with the monitoring

-The main idea behind is that there’s always a place for improvement.
+The main idea behind this is that there’s always space for improvement.
 If you feel like your campaigns have improved after making data-based changes, a more extended analysis will allow you to identify the bright spots and enhance the campaign even more.

-It’s reasonable to expect that many people will be inclined to totally disregard this question and some may even be put off by it.
-Therefore, it makes sense to inform your customers about the reasons you’re collecting this type of data.
+Asking how customers heard about you is a usual customer success question.
+However, some people might be inclined to disregard this question, and others may even be put off by it.
+Therefore, it makes sense to tell your customers why you’re asking.

 Ideally, you’d have to explain that this information will allow them to have a considerable impact on your service and will enable it to improve and grow.
-The sense of purpose will considerably improve the rates at which your clientele will provide you with informative answers or even consider answering them in the first place.
+When there is a sense of purpose behind running a survey, it will improve all of your survey metrics, starting with the completion rate.

-The “How did you hear about us” rarely works for businesses that don’t go the extra mile and optimize the user’s experience with them.
-By using these five simple steps, you’ll see a considerable boost in the rate at which your customers answer it.
+The “How did you hear about us” survey only works for businesses that go the extra mile and optimize the user’s experience with them.
+By using these simple steps outlined above, you’ll see a considerable boost in your survey completion rates and the quality of the answers you get.